MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 |2/15|**Adjustment Reversal on payment**|1000||||-2|||
 |2/15|**Payment**|1000||1120|||1.120|-3|

-At the end of the month a currency adjustment is performed where the adjustment currency rate has been set to 1.125, which triggers an unrealised gain of 2.
+At the end of the month, a currency adjustment is performed where the adjustment currency rate has been set to 1.125, which triggers an unrealised gain of 2.

 At the time of payment, the actual currency rate registered on the bank transaction shows a currency rate of 1.120.